 If you are eligible for braces the NHS will provide you with metal or sometimes ceramic braces.
 The criteria for getting braces with the NHS is quite stringent, so if you find you are not eligible you may have to opt for private care.

-You are more likely to be eligible for braces on the NHS if your oral health is good, so make sure to take care of your teeth well if you are hoping to get braces.
+You are more likely to be eligible for NHS braces if your oral health is good, so make sure to take care of your teeth well if you are hoping to get braces.
+If you want to get braces on the NHS, watch the following video to learn more:

 Who is eligible for traditional metal braces?